 The federal government’s efforts can be summed up in three major policy proposals:

-What the policy does: EPA’s proposal, which could become final in the next few weeks, would set tailpipe emissions standards for passenger vehicles that are so stringent automakers will have to rely primarily on battery electric vehicles (EVs) or hydrogen vehicles to meet them.
-Even the vast majority of plug-in hybrid vehicles available today would not, on their own, be able to meet EPA’s standard in 2032.
-EPA’s passenger vehicle proposal would take effect very soon, starting with model year 2027 vehicles.
-The proposal ends with model year 2032, at which point EPA says compliance could require roughly 70% of new car sales to be electric.
+What the policy does: EPA’s regulation, finalized on March 20, sets tailpipe emissions standards for passenger vehicles that are so stringent automakers will have to rely primarily on battery electric vehicles and plug-in hybrids to meet them.
+Not one of today’s gasoline, diesel or traditional hybrid vehicles would meet EPA’s standard for 2032 on their own, and only about five of today’s plug-in hybrids would make the cut.
+EPA’s passenger vehicle rule will take effect very soon, starting with model year 2027 vehicles.
+The rule ends with model year 2032, at which point EPA’s own compliance scenarios show new gas cars and trucks are likely to be limited to less than 30% of overall new vehicle sales, down from more than 80% of sales today.
 The Agency’s proposals for later years will likely continue the trend until gas cars and trucks are eliminated from the market.

-Why AFPM is concerned.
-EPA’s proposal ignores every category of emissions, other than those from the vehicle tailpipe.
-That means there is no consideration of emissions associated with making, operating and recycling vehicles and their batteries, or accounting for the benefits provided by liquid transportation fuels.
-This means the EPA standards would treat a giant electric SUV with a several-thousand-pound battery—even if it’s charged on a coal-fired grid—more favorably than a small hybrid or an advanced internal combustion engine running on lower carbon intensity liquid fuels.
+Why AFPM is concerned: EPA’s final regulation ignores every category of emissions, other than those from the vehicle tailpipe.
+That means there is no consideration of emissions associated with making, operating, and recycling vehicles and their batteries, or accounting for the benefits provided by liquid transportation fuels.
+The EPA standards treat a giant electric SUV with a several-thousand-pound battery—even if it’s charged on a coal-fired grid—more favorably than a small hybrid or an advanced internal combustion engine running on lower carbon intensity liquid fuels.

 This policy will have very real consequences that cannot be undone even if there’s buyers’ remorse down the line:

-• If these standards take effect as proposed, consumers will not be able to access new gas, diesel or flex fuel vehicles in coming years the way they can today.
+• Under the final rule, consumers will not be able to access new gas, diesel or flex fuel vehicles in coming years the way they can today.

-• Automakers will have to reduce the availability of internal combustion engine vehicles and continue inflating their costs in the meantime to cover their losses on EVs.
+• Automakers will have to reduce the availability of internal combustion engine vehicles and continue inflating their costs to cover their losses on EVs.

 • Should refineries close and EPA’s policy ends up being unworkable—either because consumers don’t want to buy an EV, the grid isn’t prepared or China cuts off supplies of critical minerals—a permanent loss of refineries and refinery jobs would sacrifice our country’s ability to produce essential liquid fuels for consumers, along with our energy and economic security.